-Trump Reacts to Justice Department’s Watchdog Report
+Trump Says Justice Department Watchdog’s Report on FBI Clinton Email Probe ‘Totally Exonerates’ Him

+The report Trump was referring to actually found no evidence that the prosecutors handling the Hillary Clinton email probe were motivated by politics.
+But Trump nonetheless insisted the document — released by the Justice Department inspector general — revealed partisan prejudice.

+“What you’ll really see is bias against me and against tens of millions of my followers.
+That is really a disgrace,” he said, surrounded by reporters following an appearance on Fox News.

-President Donald Trump on Friday offered his first reaction to a 500-page internal watchdog report issued by the Justice Department, decrying messages exchanged between two FBI employees expressing a desire to “stop” him from becoming president.
+Earlier in the day, Trump used Twitter to decry messages exchanged between two FBI employees expressing a desire to “stop” him from becoming president.

 “Doesn’t get any lower than that!”
 Trump tweeted, a day after the highly anticipated inspector general’s report was released.